jdi-docs/jdi-light/source/includes/_tutorial.md

             userIcon.click();
     }
 ```
-We get first look on UI Elements in JDI Light and on Forms capabilities and now we can look deeper on Forms initialization and how this can help you to write less code.<br/>
+We've had a first look at UI Elements in JDI Light and at Form's capabilities and now we can look deeper at Form initialization and how this can help you write less code.<br/>
-Let's start from simple Form - Login.<br/>
+Let's start from a simple Form - Login.<br/>
-We plan to have lot of tests that starts from point ther <u>user is logged out</u> and <u>Login form is opened</u>, so let's write @BeforeMethod state for this set of test cases.<br/><br/>
+We're planning to have a lot of tests which start from the point where a <u>User is logged out</u> and <u>Login form is opened</u>, so let's write a @BeforeMethod state for this set of test cases.<br/><br/>

 ```java
 //Example 1